JiyanBlack/synthpop_silo/README.rst

    :alt: Test Coverage
    :target: https://coveralls.io/r/UDST/synthpop?branch=master

+This is a implementation of SynthPop using ABS Microdata.

 SynthPop is a reimplementation of `PopGen`_ using the modern scientific Python stack, with a focus on performance and code reusability.